Vibration effect on hard points while carrying the bike, Yakima Hangover, LOLO racks, and other vertical bike racks.

 The vertical bike rack revolution is here as Yakima states.
 Just like any other products that are produced the early companies can take the easy and the cheap route and gain some market share.
 As the bikes continue to get more expensive and more sensitive to racks, we will see many of these vertical hitch racks fail and damage the bikes that they are carrying.

 Basket development and manufacturing is very expensive and time consuming.
-The ability to manufacture with consistency and quality it takes engineering from the ground up, it also takes the ability to understand manufacturing, and how to create longevity.
+The ability to manufacture with consistency and the quality it takes while utilizing engineering from the ground up, it also takes the ability to understand manufacturing, and how to create longevity.
 At ALTA racks we got this covered.
 We focus on engineering first.
 We design and build our products with almost no plastic parts, and we make no contact with the bike frame.
 Our racks are design to last a life time, and all the parts are replaceable.
-The value of the product is higher than the price and we will ensure that for the lifetime you own our products.
+The value of the product is higher than the price and we will ensure that with a life time warranty for the lifetime you own our products.
 We make the best bike racks in the market.
 Our goal is to show thru objective analysis why our products our superior to any other out there.